getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

 which results from the local flow rule integration  (the pair :math:`(\varepsilon^p_{n+\theta}, \alpha_{n+\theta}) = ({\mathscr E}^p(u_{n+\theta},  \varepsilon^p_{n}, \alpha_n), {\mathscr A}(u_{n+\theta}, \varepsilon^p_{n}, \alpha_n))` is the solution to equations :eq:`flowrule1`, :eq:`flowrule2` and  :eq:`flowrule3`).
 Both these maps and their tangent moduli (usually called consistent tangent moduli) are then used in the global solve of the problem with a Newton method and for :math:`u_{n+1}` the unique remaining variable.
 The advantage of the return mapping strategy is that the unique variable of the global solve is the displacement :math:`u_{n+1}`.
 A nonlinear solve on each Gauss point is often necessary which is usualy performed with a local Newton method.

-In |gf| we propose both the return mapping trategy and also an alternative strategy developped below which is mainly inspired from  [PO-NI2016]_,  [SE-PO-WO2015]_ and [HA-WO2009]_ and allow more simple tangent moduli.
+In |gf| we propose both the return mapping strategy and also an alternative strategy developped below which is mainly inspired from  [PO-NI2016]_,  [SE-PO-WO2015]_ and [HA-WO2009]_ and allow more simple tangent moduli.
 It consists in keeping (a multiple of) :math:`\Delta \gamma` as an additional unknown with respect to :math:`u_{n+1}`.
 As we will see, this will allow a more generic treatment of the yield functions, the price for the simplicity being this additional unknown scalar field.

 First, we consider an additional (and optional) given function :math:`\alpha(\sigma_{n+\theta}, A_{n+\theta}) > 0` whose interest will appear later on (it will allow simple local inverses) and the new unknown scalar field